-The fresh water system consists of a potable water tank, distribution lines and a distribution pump.
-The pump is equipped with an automatic pressure switch and is located in in front of the close out panel in the mid-ship in floor hatch.
-To access remove the mounting screws and lower the panel.
-An in-line strainer located near the pump protects the system from debris.
-The tank is filled through a labeled deck fill located in the port side head unit.
+The fresh-water system consists of potable water storage, distribution lines and a distribution pump.
+The pump is equipped with an automatic pressure sensing switch and is located inside the console head compartment.
+It is on the port side below the sink.
+An in-line strainer is located on the pump and protects the system from debris.
+The tank is filled through a deck fill plate located in the aft port corner of the cockpit.
+The fill plate is marked WATER.

-DO NOT confuse other deck fill with fresh water fill.
-If toxic fluids or fuel is added to fresh water tank, the system will be contaminated.
-DO NOT attempt to pump fuel out; this system is not designed to pump fuel.
-Fuel must be removed by qualified personnel only.
-Fuel in the fresh water systems will also require replacement of that system and/ or many components.
+DO NOT confuse other deck fills with the fresh water fill.
+If toxic fluids are added to fresh water tank, the system will be contaminated.
+If this happens then the tanks and entire fresh water system must be repaired by qualified personal only.
+It may also require replacement of that system and/or many components.